dbsr/plugin.video.percuiro.tacobell/README.md

   Example:
     `
-        A provider uses this url for the 2nd page of results: http://provider.net/?q=blah&p=2
+        A provider uses this url for the 2nd page of results:

+            http://provider.net/?q=blah&p=2

-        A good regex_str in this case would be: r'.*&p=([0-9]+)$'
+        A good regex_str in this case would be:

+            r'.*&p=([0-9]+)$'

-        Note: don't forget the capture braces.
+        Note  don't forget the capture braces.
 Percuiro uses this to increment from the current page to the next.
     `
 - thumbnail_url (str):